Rutland Water

-A 1,555 hectare area of lake and shore is a biological Site of Special Scientific Interest, and Nature Conservation Review site.
-An area of 1,333 hectares is a Ramsar internationally important wetland site, and 393 hectares at the western end is managed by the Leicestershire and Rutland Wildlife Trust.
+A 6 sq. mi.
+(1,555 hectare) area of lake and shore is a biological Site of Special Scientific Interest, and a Nature Conservation Review site.
+An area of 5¼ sq. mi, (1,333 hectares) is an internationally important wetland site under the Ramsar Convention, and 1½ sq. mi.
+(393 hectares) at the western end is managed by the Leicestershire and Rutland Wildlife Trust.